RITEEK/ShapeAI-Project/README.md

 # ShpaeAI-Project

 This is a project for ShapeAI

-In this project we are showing the Weather and Air Pollution Stats using the opoenweather API
+In this project we are showing the Weather and Air Pollution Stats using the openweather API